-10. Future Programme.-With the completion of the Eildon and Cairn Curran Reservoirs, storage capacity in Victoria has risen from 172.000 acre feet in 1902 to nearly 5,000,000 acre feet in 1956.
+10. Future Programme.-With the completion of the Eildon and Cairn Curran Reservoirs, storage capacity in Victoria has risen from 172,000 acre feet in 1902 to nearly 5,000,000 acre feet in 1957.
 In the near future, as a result of the enlargement of the Glenmaggie and Hume Reservoirs, a further increase of 600,000 acre feet of storage capacity will become available.

 The most important work at present facing the Commission is the enlargement of the Goulburn Channel System to enable full advantage to be taken of the additional water now available from Eildon Reservoir.
+A new channel of 1,500 cubic feet capacity from the Goulburn Weir to Waranga Reservoir, duplicating the channel already there was completed in 1956-57 at a cost of £2,000,000.
+Approximately half the work was done on other contracts worth £2,750,000 and the channel construction programme generally is being completed as funds become available.

-The total cost of the work to be carried out is estimated at £10 million.
-Major works involve the enlargement of the Waranga Western and East Goulburn Main Channels.
-However, it will be possible to develop the present districts progressively before the whole operation is completed and in the meantime, the water already stored in the Eildon Reservoir will provide a valuable safeguard against any possible drought.
+It will be possible to develop the present districts progressively before the whole operation is completed and in the meantime, the water already stored in the Eildon Reservoir will provide a valuable safeguard against any possible drought.

-11. Hydro-electricity.-Details of hydro-electricity potential and utilization in Victoria may be found in the previous chapter (see page 276).
+11. Hydro-electricity.-Details of hydro-electricity potential and utilization in Victoria may be found in the previous chapter (see page 283).